tcorral/Hermes.js/README.md

 Another important thing is that:

-* You can create your own errors
+* You can create your own errors or messages
 * You can create your own layouts
 * You can create your own appenders